-Personal Space works much like a private project for you to save a new or existing workbook from Tableau Online or Tableau Server.
-Workbooks can't be published directly to Personal Space from Tableau Desktop.
+Personal Space works much like a private project for you to publish a new or existing workbook to from Tableau Cloud, Tableau Server, or Tableau Desktop.

 Under Location, select Personal Space.

-Note: Explorers can only save workbooks to Personal Space, and and may not see a location selection dialog.
+Note: Explorers can only save workbooks to Personal Space and may not see a location selection dialog.